You can download this story as a PDF Tinker’s Beau – A Short Story.

 June blinks.
-It is Isaac, but something is very different about him.
+It is Isaac – or at least, an Isaac.
 He sits too straight, like a marionette, and his hair looks fake – long black curls that refract the light wrong.
 He is wearing a thin dress shirt through which his skin can almost be seen and – she feels a strange sensation at the bottom of her stomach – his proportions have been altered.
 The curve of his nose is slightly smaller, and his muscles have grown.
 He sits too still.
 His hands are too smooth, but there’s nothing soft to this android.

-“And now – a demonstration of the Aalto Isaac!” comes the voice of the speaker.
-Applause rises from the crowd.
-The doll stands up, turns around quite softly, and bows.
+“And now – a demonstration of the Aalto Isaac!” comes the cool voice of the announcer.
+Courteous applause rises from the crowd.
+The doll stands up, turns around quite smoothly, and bows.
 Then he sits down at the piano again, and starts playing.

 June clenches her teeth as she watches the performance.
-He’s playing something boring by Schubert, and he did it precisely and effortlessly.
-As he reaches the end, the crowd is cheering.
+He’s playing something boring by Schubert, and he does it with precision.
+Effortless.
+When he reaches the end, the crowd applauds.